Queensland Cultural Centre: Heritage listing

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Queensland Cultural Centre has outstanding social value to the Queensland community as the seat and physical embodiment of its principal cultural institutions.

-Built for the people of Queensland and visited by millions annually, its continued use as a cultural center is a key aspect of its significance.
+Built for the people of Queensland and visited by millions annually, its continued use as a cultural centre is a key aspect of its significance.
 The strong connection between the Queensland community and the institutions of the Cultural Centre, both individually and collectively, comes through the experience of the site, its environment, the interconnected buildings, the internal and external spaces and venues, and the events, exhibitions, performances and activities offered in the complex.
-An important element is the use of the cultural center as a popular social space and meeting place, as well as the use of the outdoor spaces for public engagement.
+An important element is the use of the cultural centre as a popular social space and meeting place, as well as the use of the outdoor spaces for public engagement.

 As the state's premier arts complex and a major venue for events, exhibitions, performances, activities and collections, the Cultural Centre is uniquely connected to the Queensland arts community.

 The place has a special association with the life or work of a particular person, group or organization of importance in Queensland's history.

-The Queensland Cultural Centre is particularly associated with the life and work of architect Robin Gibson OAM (1930-2014), who made an outstanding and influential contribution to the development of Queensland's built environment in the late 20th century.
-Gibson's achievements have been recognized by numerous awards, including: Queenslander of the Year (1982); Sir Zelman Cowen Award (for Public Buildings) for the Queensland Art Gallery (1982); Royal Australian Institute of Architecture (RAIA) Gold Medal for Outstanding Achievement and Contribution (1989); and the 25-year Enduring Architecture award (2010).
+The Queensland Cultural Centre is particularly associated with the life and work of architect Robin Gibson OAM (1930–2014), who made an outstanding and influential contribution to the development of Queensland's built environment in the late 20th century.
+Gibson's achievements have been recognised by numerous awards, including: Queenslander of the Year (1982); Sir Zelman Cowen Award (for Public Buildings) for the Queensland Art Gallery (1982); Royal Australian Institute of Architecture (RAIA) Gold Medal for Outstanding Achievement and Contribution (1989); and the 25-year Enduring Architecture award (2010).
 The Centre is considered Gibson's most important project and embodies the crucial modernist architectural principles he developed and applied throughout his architectural career.

 The Queensland Cultural Centre has a special relationship with the Queensland Museum, the Queensland Art Gallery, the Queensland Performing Arts Centre and the State Library of Queensland, institutions that have made and continue to make an important contribution to the cultural development of Queensland.